What Percent Is 16 20

 Understanding percentages is crucial for numerous real-world scenarios:

 • Discounts and Sales: Retail stores often advertise discounts as percentages.
-For example, a "20% off" sale means you'll pay 80% of the original price.
+To give you an idea, a "20% off" sale means you'll pay 80% of the original price.

 • Taxes: Sales taxes, income taxes, and other taxes are usually expressed as percentages of the base amount.